In this activity, students will explain bond and molecular movements by mimicking molecular motion with their own movements.

 For the Student

-This dance demonstrates bond and molecular movements to students by having the students do the “moves” one by one.
-Then, they put all the movements together at once, just as a molecule does.
-Students should think of themselves as water molecules: Their bodies are the oxygen atoms and their arms/fists are the hydrogen atoms.
+As you learn this dance, you will demonstrate the various bond and molecular movements that are constantly happening in molecules.
+You will start by doing the “moves” one by one.
+Then, you will put all the movements together at once, just as a molecule does.
+Think of yourselves as water molecules: your bodies are the oxygen atoms, your arms/fists are the hydrogen atoms.

-1. Stretching (symmetric or asymmetric) – Students stretch out their arms and contract them in, sometimes symmetrically and sometimes asymmetrically, showing how bonds stretch and contract.
+- Stretching (symmetric or asymmetric) – Stretch out your arms and contract them in, sometimes symmetrically and sometimes asymmetrically, showing how bonds stretch and contract.

-2. Bending – Students bend their arms up and down, side to side, diagonally, showing how bonds bend around.
+- Bending – Bend your arms up and down, side to side, diagonally, showing how bonds bend around.

-3. Rotating – Students twist their arms around, showing the rotation of a bond.
+- Rotating – Twist your arms around, showing the rotation of a bond.

-1. Vibration – The molecule vibrates because of all the bond movements going on within the molecule, so the students do all of the bond movements together, shaking their bodies to simulate this.
+- Vibration – The molecule vibrates because of the combination of all the bond movements going on within the molecule (above), so do all of the bond movements together, shaking your bodies to simulate this.

-2. Rotation – Molecules rotate, so students spin around to show rotation.
-I avoid having the students do somersaults and cartwheels, but I do tell them that the molecule would rotate all different ways.
+- Rotation – Molecules rotate, so spin around to show rotation.
+To avoid injury, please avoid doing somersaults and cartwheels, but in reality the molecule would rotate all different ways.

-3. Translation – Molecules move around, so students move from one place to another in a straight line until there is a collision.
-For the group activity, the collisions should be gentle and elastic!!
+- Translation – Molecules move around, so move from one place to another in a straight line until there is a collision.
+When everyone is up and moving around, be careful!
+The collisions should be gentle and elastic!!